digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/data-sources/elasticsearch.md

 ---

 # Elasticsearch
-ToolJet can connect to your Elasticsearch cluster to read and write data.
+JumpStart can connect to your Elasticsearch cluster to read and write data.

 ## Connection
-Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist our IP**.
+Please make sure the host/IP of the Elasticsearch cluster is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist our IP**.

-To establish a connection with the ElasticSearch data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the ElasticSearch data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to your Elasticsearch cluster:
+JumpStart requires the following to connect to your Elasticsearch cluster:
 - **Host**
 - **Port**
 - **Username**